matteoredaelli/predictoR/README.md

 predictoR is a forecasting tool (written in R >= 2.15.1) for time series: it uses the [LTP (Long Term Prediction)](http://ltp.googlecode.com) R package

+It provides a web interface thorugh [Rook](http://cran.r-project.org/web/packages/Rook/), the internal web server of R.

-Downloand predictoR, lunch it with
+Download predictoR, lunch it with

   RScript rook-start.R